 The radius of curvature is twice the focal length, so

-SignificanceThe focal length is negative, so the focus is virtual, as expected for a concave mirror and a real object.
+SignificanceThe focal length is negative, so the focus is virtual, as expected for a convex mirror and a real object.
 The radius of curvature found here is reasonable for a cornea.
 The distance from cornea to retina in an adult eye is about 2.0 cm.
 In practice, corneas may not be spherical, which complicates the job of fitting contact lenses.
 Note that the image distance here is negative, consistent with the fact that the image is behind the mirror.
 Thus, the image is virtual because no rays actually pass through it.
 In the problems and exercises, you will show that, for a fixed object distance, a smaller radius of curvature corresponds to a smaller the magnification.